carvalhovitor/vitorcarvalho.com/_projects/en/leo-santana.md

 order: 4
 ---

-Responsive website design and development for Brazilian visual artist Leo Santana, devised to organize his large body of work, spanning from as early as 1987.
+Website design and development for Brazilian visual artist Leo Santana, devised to organize his large body of work, spanning from as early as 1987.

 A simple yet refined typographic approach conveys a literary feeling to Santana’s work, which consists mostly of commissioned public pieces.
 Each one of the main pages were treated as to suggest the nature of their content: stillness, scale, permanence, ephemerality etc.